-Where α represents the probability that the group is influenced by the focal individual at a given time point, β is the logistic growth rate (steepness) of the curve, and γ represent the baseline probability of the group either turning right or speeding up.
-We therefore consider that the group movement outcome (either turning left/right or speeding up/slowing down) has a probability α to be influenced by a given individual, in which case it follows a standard logistic function (first term of the equation), or is decided regardless of the position or movement of the focal individual, at a probability (1- α). γ was set as 0.5 for the two turning influence metrics (equal probability to turn left or right), and as the overall probability of a given group to speed up over all time points for the two speeding influence metrics.
+Where α represents the probability that the group is influenced by the focal individual at a given time point, β is the logistic growth rate (steepness) of the curve, and γ represents the baseline probability of the group either turning right or speeding up.
+We therefore consider that the group movement outcome (either turning left/right or speeding up/slowing down) has a probability α to be influenced by a given individual, in which case it follows a standard logistic function (first term of equation 1), or is decided regardless of the position or movement of the focal individual, at a probability (1- α). γ was set as 0.5 for the two turning influence metrics (equal probability to turn left or right), and as the overall probability of a given group to speed up over all time points for the two speeding influence metrics.